Section 5. Student Conduct System

 Board members must disclose any real or perceived conflict of interest between themselves and any party and may not hear a case if they are not able to be impartial in the hearing of the case.

-Chairpersons of boards convene them as necessary, make assignments as necessary, determine the order of hearing cases (e.g., witnesses, duration of testimony), determine appropriateness of questions and/or testimony, and serve as the principal liaison between the board and the Office of the Dean of Students.
+Duties of Chairpersons - Chairpersons of boards convene boards as necessary, determine the order of hearing cases (e.g., witnesses, duration of testimony), determine appropriateness of questions and/or testimony, and serve as the principle liaison between the board and the Office of the Dean of Students.
 The chairperson has final procedural authority during the conduct of a hearing.

-Decisions that can be reached by the Administrative Hearing Board are "responsible," "not responsible," "no finding," or "responsible for a lesser inclusive charge."
+Decisions that can be reached by the Administrative Hearing Board are "responsible," "not responsible" or "responsible for a lesser inclusive charge."
 A simple majority vote of the panel is required to render a decision.

 If the decision is "responsible," the board may recommend sanctions up to and including suspension or dismissal from the University.
 In addition, the Board, where appropriate, may recommend other administrative measures designed to protect any party to the action from retaliation or harassment.